 And for our friends and guests at Abalone Bay in The Sea Ranch you’re sure to have one of the best viewing spots for this heavenly supermoon lunar eclipse event!

-In fact, Sea Ranch is the place to be for any night’s star gazing, moon watching or counting stars as they fall during a meteor shower.
+In fact, Sea Ranch is the place to be for any night’s stargazing, moon watching or counting stars as they fall during a meteor shower.

-Abalone Bay‘s night time views can be spectacular on just about any night!
+Abalone Bay‘s nighttime views can be spectacular on just about any night!

 Darkened Skies Brings Hopes of Capturing the Blood Moon

 The Sea Ranch community zealously guards against light pollution.
 All homes and offices in the community keep all exterior lighting subdued and facing downward to assure light pollution is minimal across its ten miles.
-We at Sea Ranch are so committed to protecting our night sky viewing that we even include regulations governing lighting in our buildings’ construction and remodelling.
+We at Sea Ranch are so committed to protecting our night sky viewing that we even include regulations governing lighting in our buildings’ construction and remodeling.

-By minimizing light pollution for our night time skies you can see all the stars in our galaxy and beyond.
+By minimizing light pollution for our nighttime skies you can see all the stars in our galaxy and beyond.

-Sea Ranch’s dark skies tonight will allow you to view the hypnotizing beauty, during the time that the moon is going into, and later emerging from, the Earth’s shadow.
+Sea Ranch’s dark skies tonight will allow you to view the hypnotizing beauty, during the time that the moon is going into, and later emerging from the Earth’s shadow.